kamleshp214/truthscan/README.md

 1. **Content Extraction**
    - For URL inputs, TruthScan employs multiple extraction strategies to identify and extract the main article content.
    - Advanced filtering removes ads, navigation, and other non-article elements.
+   - Site-specific extraction logic for popular news sites like BBC, Al Jazeera, and Times of India.

 2. **Text Analysis**
    - The content is analyzed for indicators of potential misinformation: